 If you wish to support the project and join us in preserving Egypt's heritage for future generations, make a donation or become a sponsor!

-Theban Tomb 45: Djehuty and his mother receiving offerings. © TT45 Project, Matjaz Kacicnik.
+Theban Tomb 45: the first tomb owner Djehuty and his mother (ca. 1400 BCE). © TT45 Project, Matjaz Kacicnik.